founded in 2008

 Niels Bjørn Mortensen has a background as a ship captain and naval architect.
 Since mid-2015, he has also acted as an expert judge at Copenhagen’s Maritime and Commercial Court.
 After 20+ years of employment with maritime regulations on the environment, climate change and safety, he has worked independently, with guidance in the above.
 Niels Bjørn Mortensen has participated in countless IMO meetings and IMO expert groups and has been involved in EU affairs and topics, particularly for the USA and USCG.

 Henrik O. Madsen

-Since retiring from DNVGL he is focusing his efforts on research, innovation and sustainability, not least to develop a sustainable shipping industry.
-He believes in creating new and radically different concepts, which can inspire to find future proof solutions.
+Henrik O. Madsen was the President and CEO of DNV and later DNVGL from 2006-2015.
+Since retiring from DNVGL, he has focused on research, innovation and sustainability, not least on developing a sustainable shipping industry.
+He believes in creating new and radically different concepts, which can inspire us to find future-proof solutions.

 Lars Robert Pedersen

-He has been actively involved in the policy debates at IMO on climate change regulation for more than a decade.
-Before joining BIMCO in 2010 he spent 26 years with A. P. Møller – Mærsk at sea and ashore in various positions in the technical organisation.
-Realising a de-carbonised shipping industry in the second half of the century requires radical changes to the way ships are designed, propelled and fuelled, and Lars Robert is keen to see projects realised which can showcase these changes.
+Lars Robert Pedersen is the Deputy Secretary General of BIMCO.
+He has been actively involved in the policy debates at IMO on climate change regulation for over a decade.
+Before joining BIMCO in 2010, he spent 26 years with A. P. Møller – Mærsk at sea and ashore in various positions in the technical organisation.
+Realising a de-carbonised shipping industry in the second half of the century requires radical changes to how ships are designed, propelled and fuelled.
+Lars Robert is keen to see projects realised which can showcase these changes.